eggsy/vue-lanyard/README.md

 ✨ **This plugin supports both REST and WebSocket methods.**

+> ⚠️ **Version 2.0.0** - BREAKING CHANGES!
+This is a major update to the plugin.
+The plugin has been completely rewritten in TypeScript and refactored all functions, dropping support for multiple user fetching and socket subscribing, but adding better handler to handle incoming data (`onMessage`) and using `isomorphic-fetch` to work on server-side too.

 ### 🔧 Install

 You'll need [Node.js](https://nodejs.org) and an existing Vue app to use this plugin (you can find an example vue-cli app in `example/`).